-RISTEX R&D Programs "Solution-Driven Co-creative R&D Program for SDGs (SOLVE for SDGs) : Preventing Social Isolation & Loneliness and Creating Diversified Social Networks"
+RISTEX R&D Programs

+"Solution-Driven Co-creative R&D Program for SDGs (SOLVE for SDGs)

+: Preventing Social Isolation & Loneliness and Creating Diversified Social Networks"

-Overview of the FY2022 Call for R&D Proposals
+Overview of the FY2023 Call for R&D Proposals

-The main schedule for call for R&D proposals and selection (FY2022) is as follows.
-Please note that the submission deadline differs from other programs.
-Furthermore, the schedule is subject to change in the future, so be sure to confirm the latest information on the specified website.
+The main schedule for call for R&D proposals and selection (FY2023) is as follows.
+The schedule is subject to change in the future, so be sure to confirm the latest information on the specified website.